14) FEM Assembly#

 kappa(x) = 0.6 .+ 0.4*sin(pi*x/2)

-# Define the action of the QFunction, fq, at quadrature points and its derivative, dfq
+# Define the action of the QFunction weak-form, fq, at quadrature points and its derivative, dfq

 dfq(q, u, du, Du, Ddu) = 0*du, kappa.(q) .* Ddu # two components, the first is ∇f_0, second is ∇f_1